-If you don’t have a DSLR macro lens to photograph insects and flowers with, then the next best alternative is a zoom lens.
+If you don’t have a dedicated macro lens to photograph insects and flowers with, then the next best alternative is a zoom lens macro.
 There are many advantages to using a zoom lens for macros and closeups including:

-- You don’t need to be close to the subject.
+- there is no need to be close to the subject.
 This is important for timid insects that may be frightened off easily.

-- If your shooting flower macros / closeups, a zoom lens will allow you to fully fill the frame.
+- When shooting flower zoom lens macro closeups, a zoom lens allows you to fully fill the frame.

 Digital SLR Camera: Nikon D40